CSS Clamp Generator

 Generating a fluid scale involves linear interpolation between two points on a graph where the X-axis is the viewport width and the Y-axis is the desired size.
 The core formula used by our generator is: y = mx + b.
 First, we calculate the slope (m), which is the change in size divided by the change in viewport width.
 Then, we find the Y-intercept (b), which is the size at a viewport width of zero.

 To ensure accessibility, our tool converts these pixel values into a combination of REM and VW units.
 The final output provides a stable minimum and maximum in REM, with a fluid middle part that calculates exactly how much the size should grow per viewport unit.
-This professional-grade approach ensures that your typography remains legible even if a user zooms in or has a different default browser font size, following the highest standards of modern web accessibility.
+This rigorous approach ensures that your typography remains legible even if a user zooms in or has a different default browser font size, following the highest standards of modern web accessibility.

 Real-Life Examples of Fluid Typography